quinnuk/audiocleaner/README.md

 - The first launch of a `--onefile` build may be slightly slower because it extracts itself into a temporary directory.
 - `mkvmerge` still needs to be installed separately.
 - The executable checks for `mkvmerge` and shows a download prompt if it is missing.
+- Rebuilding: just re-run `build.bat` any time you get updated source files — it overwrites the previous `dist\AudioCleaner.exe`.

 ---